 Temple of Heaven - Set in a 267-hectare park surrounded by a long wall and with a gate at each compass point, the Temple of Heaven is absolutely unique.
-It is one of the most perfect examples of Ming architecture. the Temple of Heaven was created as a place of worship for the Emperors, who would ask for prosperity, longevity and good harvest for the people.
-Walking through the park we will see the many groups of local people that gather here every day to sing folk songs, practice Tai-Chi and sword dancing, play chess or just come to sit and chat.
+It is one of the most perfect examples of Ming architecture.
+The Temple of Heaven was created as a place of worship for the Emperors, who would ask for prosperity, longevity and good harvest for the people.
+When walking through the park you will see the many groups of local people that gather here every day to sing folk songs, practice Tai-Chi, play chess or to just to chat.